beta587/beta587.github.io/docs/Download/index_download.md

 - Extract the ZIP file and open the Search Exam folder.

 - In the folder, you will see multiple files.
 Please open the "searchExam" file and there you go....

+## What's next?

+Once you open the software, it will guide you through it.

+If you need any help, please go through [How to Use](../tutorial) or feel free to [contact us](../contact/).